 They also move along the body and bite in zigzag patterns, which can be a clear indicator that you are dealing with bed bugs and not fleas.
 Another clear indicator is in the method of travel – bed bugs can only crawl from place to place, so relocating is difficult for them.
 They often latch onto other pieces of clothing or are carried from one place to another on used furniture.
 This is the most efficient way for the pests to spread, and it benefits them because of how long they can go without feeding.
 A few weeks or months is nothing to a bed bug; once you purchase a used couch, though, they may come out of hiding and have a long feast before retreating to their nests.

-If you believe you have encountered bed bugs after buying something, contact one of our accomplished lawyers to sue a furniture store for bed bugs.
+If you believe you have encountered bed bugs after buying something, contact one of our accomplished lawyers to sue a furniture store or furniture company for bed bugs.

 Finding Bed Bugs